Kunera, late medieval badges and ampullae

 Badges and ampullae surface regularly in riverfront deposits and old city centers.
 These little known objects are the material witnesses to the rich and fascinating visual world of the late Middle Ages.
 Often only unique copies or – in rare instances – some duplicates of the same mould were passed down, even though the objects were mass-produced at the time.

-About Kunera →Featured
+Over Kunera →Featured

-Edmund of Pontigny
+Edmund of Canterbury

 The Kunera database has a badge with an unidentified bishop.
 The text below is corrupted to such an extent that it is no longer legible.
 Still, the badge gives some indications about the identity of the depicted saint.
 He may be Edmund of Canterbury or Edme as he is known in France where is venerated.